-VMD (Visual Molecular Dynamics) is a molecular visualization and analysis program designed for biological systems such as proteins, nucleic acids, lipid bilayer assemblies, etc. It is developed by the Theoretical and Computational Biophysics Group at the University of Illinois at Urbana-Champaign.
-Among molecular graphics programs, VMD is unique in its ability to efficiently operate on multi-gigabyte molecular dynamics trajectories, its interoperability with a large number of molecular dynamics simulation packages, and its integration of structure and sequence information.
+VMD (Visual Molecular Dynamics) is a molecular visualization and analysis program designed for biological systems such as proteins, nucleic acids, lipid bilayer assemblies, etc. The program is developed by the Theoretical and Computational Biophysics Group at the University of Illinois at Urbana-Champaign.
+Among molecular graphics programs, VMD is unique in its ability to efficiently operate on large biomolecular complexes and long-timescale molecular dynamics trajectories, its interoperability with a large number of molecular dynamics simulation tools, its integration of structure and sequence information, and its built-in support for advanced image rendering and movie making.